 When excepting the P and dropping the V, I made it quite clear that the drive for activity was not going to slow down.
-In fact, the impetus is now being placed on group leadership.
+In fact, the impetus is now being placed on group leadership, because apparently, I had leadership behaviors.
 I’ve convinced Mike to accept the role of VP, and this was done due to his supreme organizational skills and his experience as a professor at St. Edwards University.
 Bonus, it turns out his wife has a lot of experience in K-12 education.
 Which aligns nicely with plans and goals for the group.

 The other thing we will be implementing, along these lines, is something I’m calling “The Four Pillars of Robotics.”
 These pillars, for the purpose of our display, are industrial robotics, research, education, and arts & entertainment.
 What this will do is allow us to organize the displays a little better, create categorical themes, and develop graphics, marketing material, and/or branding around these themes.
 That is one of the next steps for the booth set-up.

 Outside of The Robot Group, I have my other robotics projects happening.